Cropwell Bishop

 Cropwell Bishop is a village and civil parish in the borough of Rushcliffe in Nottinghamshire.
-The population taken at the 2011 Census was 1,853.
+The population taken at the 2011 census was 1,853; this fell to 1,799 at the 2021 census.
 The village has one of a select six creameries that produce Stilton cheese.

 Geography

 It is 1.2 miles to the east of the A46 in the NG12 postcode.
 The next village to the north is Cropwell Butler.
 Both villages form part of the Vale of Belvoir.
 The Grantham Canal runs along the edge of the village.

 History

 Composed of 12 households, Crophille was in Bingham Wapentake in 1086.
 In the 12th or 13th century, the wapentake became known as Bingham Hundred until the end of the 19th century.